 This Buddha Bowl recipe is a colourful creation bursting with flavour!
 Ideal for those warmer evenings or when you have a few people to feed at a party or gathering.
 If you're vegan or vegetarian then all you need to do is substitute the tuna for more avocado.
 A fantastic easy-to-follow dish which you can whip up in no time at all!

-For the vegan version, omit the tuna and add more avocado
+Alternatively, for a vegan version, omit the tuna and add more avocado.

 50g macadamia nuts, toasted

 50g red cabbage, thinly sliced

 1 sheet nori seaweed, crumbled